elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 > - The election of the hosting service can limit the options of version control systems -> some repository hosting services like BitBucket only support Git and Mercurial

-#### d. what kind of input and output standards the software will have
+#### e. what kind of input and output standards the software will have

 ##### i. will greatly affect the level of adoption
 ##### ii.
 Choosing standards in the field will make it easier for adopters to integrate the tool in their own workflows and will